anarchy-ai/.github/profile/README.md

-# ANARCHY
+# ANARCHY LABS

-🎉🚀 Welcome to Anarchy!
+🎉🚀 Welcome to Anarchy Labs!
 Here we describe our mission and projects.

 ## Table of Contents